 But neuroplasticity is complex.
 When it is abnormal, it can lead to a wide variety of developmental disorders, mental illnesses and addictions.
 As a result, understanding this changeability is essential to finding ways to protect the brain against insult; heal it after injury; treat developmental, learning and psychiatric disorders; and enhance its resilience throughout the aging process.

-The Canadian Brain Research Strategy (CBRS) aims to bring together researchers and Canadians living with brain conditions from across the country to address a fundamental question:
+Against this backdrop, Canada’s neuroscience community envisionsa unified, national brain initiative: the Canadian Brain Research Strategy (CBRS).
+CBRS will bring together researchers and Canadians living with brain conditions from across the country to address a fundamental question:

 How does the brain learn, remember and adapt?

 To answer this fundamental question, CBRS will move Canada toward a big-science model for brain research that is collaborative, transdisciplinary and open.
 The power of CBRS comes from Canada’s deep scientific expertise in brain research, artificial intelligence and neuroethics combined with clinical excellence that leverages our universal health-related data to inform basic research and patient care.
 It is also builds on a history of collaborative research and the commitment of our scientific leaders to work together across disciplinary boundaries.